 Euro banknotes are well protected against counterfeiting.
 However, there is a very tiny risk that you will come across fake money.
 Always check whether a banknote is real or fake.
 We can also examine a suspect banknote for you.

-Very few fake banknotes
+Very few counterfeit banknotes

 The vast majority of fakes are of low quality.
 These counterfeit notes are easy to recognise.
 Often, the authenticity features are missing or very poorly copied.
 You can check yourself whether a banknote is real or fake.
 For example, check the watermark and hologram with the ‘feel-look-tilt’ method.
 Shopkeepers can use detection devices for banknote verification.